 PalDock can both receive conversion updates from advertisers and send updates to affiliates.
 If both are active, they run at the same time, which usually means affiliates get notified twice (first for creating a pending transaction, and later for updating the result).

-• Only if the transaction is created with the AutoApprove feature enabled will the affiliate receive the result approved immediately, meaning no pending update is sent.
+- If the transaction is created with the AutoApprove feature enabled, the affiliate will immediately receive the result Approved; an update is sent to the affiliate too and immediately.

-• Affiliates may therefore receive multiple requests per conversion, although in most cases it is only one.
+- Affiliates may therefore receive multiple requests per conversion, although in most cases, it is only two (create + update).

 Optional delay: You can configure affiliate postbacks to be delayed.
 In that case, affiliates get only one “final” update once the conversion is settled.
 This avoids multiple updates but postpones reporting.